richhayler/stretch/README.md

 # Stretch plugin for Craft CMS 3.x
-Take control of the left pane navigation in the admin.
-Use this plugin to free up more screen real estate by hiding the CP's left pane.
+Take control of the right pane navigation in the admin.
+Use this plugin to free up more screen real estate by hiding the CP's right pane.
 Especially handy when working on entries listings with many columns.

 ![Screenshot](resources/img/collapse-cp-nav-animation.gif)